ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 ## In-the-Cloud Jupyter

 These options take care of the Jupyter service, but you still need to install the Python packages.
-Not all Conx functionality is available.
+Not all Conx functionality is available on all of these options.

 * [Google's Colabatory](http://colab.research.google.com), [FAQ](https://research.google.com/colaboratory/faq.html)
 * [SageMath's Cocalc](http://cocalc.com), [More information](https://cocalc.com/help?session=default)